 Visit www.studiosixdigital.com for more information.

-*Each version of Smaart has its own API.
-The above programs do not yet support v.8’s API but do however support v.7 and v.7 Di.
+*Each version of Smaart has its API.
+The above programs do not yet support v.8’s API but support v. seven and v.7 Di.

 Licensing Smaart Code Modules for 3rd Party Programs

-Again, developers that are interested in licensing Smaart code modules for integration into their products or for more information should contact firstname.lastname@example.org.
+Again, developers interested in licensing Smaart code modules for integration into their products or for more information should contact firstname.lastname@example.org.

 Smaart Measurement Code Modules are currently integrated into the following products: